Tracking Generator FAQ

 A: Using another 10MHz signal for reference is acceptable.
 The issue that occurs is when the SA is set to use a narrow RBW for processing/sweeping.
 When using narrow RBW the tolerance for 10MHz error is proportional.
 Specifically if I use a 1KHz RBW the error on the 10MHz source must be small with respect to the internal 10MHz used by the SA, which in your case would be the 10MHz inside the 8590.
 When the TG3000/6000 uses the 10MHz from the SA this issue goes away ( mostly,see below for step size limitation) as now the internal SG of the TG3000/6000 is LOCKED to SA reference.
 The bottom line is this: If you use a good stable 10MHz, say a double oven type, from anywhere in other equipement you will be able to use the Tg3000/6000 just fine.
 What you may have to do is use a larger RBW.
 Typically 10KHz RBW will be okay, 30KHz is even more forgiving of relative error beteween SA 10MHz and your lab supplied 10MHz.
 What does this mean in terms of performance?
 Performance Issue: As RBW decreases, noise floor goes down.
 When using a TG3000/6000 with 3KHz RBW setting dynamic range is on the order of 80dB ( HP 8566/68).
 With a 30Khz RBW setting dynamic range will be reduced by 10dB.
 Some dynamic range can be recovered by reducing attenuation in TG output path and SA attenuation setting, but the bottom line is maximum dynamic range occurs with narrower RBW’s.
 What is the narrowest RBW that can be used with TG3000/6000?
 You did not ask this but it is related.
 Even if we lock the TG3000/6000 to SA by using the SA’s 10MHz reference we have a step size limitation.
 The internal SG of the TG3000/6000 has a step size of approx 1KHz in the 2.2 to 4.4 band.
 This means use of the 1KHz RBW is iffy.
 If the errors work out you can be in the center of the 1KHz RBW, if not you are off to the side of the 1KHz RBW and TG output is down a dB or two.

-DSI will be closed for a winter break between Wednesday the 13th and Wednesday the 20th.
+DSI will be closed intermittently for a holiday vacation between Dec 20th and Jan 2nd.

 Orders can still be placed while we are away.